 Return to Classic Muscle Cars Library.

-For more cool information on muscle cars, check out:- Buick, GM's "gentleman's car" division, was an unlikely source of some of the finest muscle cars.
+- Buick, GM's "gentleman's car" division, was an unlikely source of some of the finest muscle cars.
 See profiles, photos, and specifications of more Buick muscle cars.

 - Muscle cars came in many shapes and sizes.
 Here are features on more than 100 muscle cars, including photos and specifications for each model.